uwefassnacht/ti-sensor-tag-demo/README.md

 Next, use [this tutorial](https://developer.ibm.com/recipes/tutorials/connect-a-cc2650-sensortag-to-the-iot-foundations-quickstart) to get your SensorTag ready to send data to the IBM IoT cloud, so that we can use it in a Bluemix application.

+Make sure that you slide the "Sourcing" slider in the smartphone app to the "on" position.
+You can view the ID of your SensorTag bei either opening the link at the top of the "Cloud View" or using the "share" icon to send it in a mail to yourself.
+The device ID should an alphanumeric string of 12 characters.
+You will need it later, specifically in step 13 below.

 ## Steps to deploy the code to Bluemix